kyma-project/kyma/docs/service-mesh/10-05-sidecar.md

 ---

-Kyma has sidecar injection enabled by default - a sidecar is injected to every Pod in a cluster, without the need adding any labels.
+Kyma has sidecar injection enabled by default - a sidecar is injected to every Pod in a cluster without the need to add any labels.
 For more information, read [this document](#details-sidecar-proxy-injection).
 If a Pod doesn't have a sidecar and you did not disable sidecar injection on purpose, follow these steps to troubleshoot:

 1. Check if sidecar injection is disabled in the Namespace of the Pod.
 Run this command to check the `istio-injection` label: